symfony/symfony-docs/components/lock.rst

     $store = new SemaphoreStore();
     $factory = new Factory($store);

-Then, call to the :method:`Symfony\\Component\\Lock\\LockInterface::acquire` method to try to acquire the lock.
+Then, a call to the :method:`Symfony\\Component\\Lock\\LockInterface::acquire` method will try to acquire the lock.
 Its first argument is an arbitrary string that represents the locked resource::

     // ...